Nusaib/zero-complaint-net-appsheet/README.md

 - **Date:** May 2025
 - **Client:** BEM FAI UMY
 - **Platform:** Google AppSheet
-- **Role:** AppSheet Developer / System Designer
+- **Role:** Freelance Developer · Application Design

 ## Overview

+Zero Complaint Net is an application developed for BEM FAI UMY and managed by the Department of Student Welfare (Departemen Kesejahteraan Mahasiswa).

+The application serves as a platform to collect and monitor student complaints and aspirations, particularly those related to student welfare within the Faculty of Islamic Studies.

-Zero Complaint Net is a no-code application designed to provide a centralized platform for students to submit complaints and feedback, while also providing access to the FAI Filantropi donation program.
+The application also provides access to the FAI Filantropi donation program.

-The application was designed to organize several submission workflows into a single mobile-friendly application.

 ## Main Features

 ### 1. Complaint Submission

 Students can submit complaints through a structured form containing:

 - Name
 - Study Program
 - Complaint Type